DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Basic idea and key ingredients of double machine learning

-\begin{framed} \underline{The third key input} is to use a form of sample splitting at the stage of producing the estimator of the main parameter $\theta_0$, which allows to avoid biases arising from overfitting. \end{framed}
+The third key input is to use a form of sample splitting at the stage of producing the estimator of the main parameter \(\theta_0\), which allows to avoid biases arising from overfitting.

 Biases arising from overfitting could result from using highly complex fitting methods such as boosting, random forests, ensemble, and hybrid machine learning methods.
 We specifically use cross-fitted forms of the empirical moments, as detailed below in Algorithms 1 and 2, in estimation of \(\theta_0\).
-If the same samples would be used to estimate \(\eta_0\) and the causal parameter \(\theta_0\), we may end up with very large bias, which we refer to as an overfitting bias.\footnote{While sample splitting is key for the DML approach, other approaches, like target maximum likelihood, allow for the use of arbitrary machine learning methods for the estimation of the nuisance parameters without sample splitting.} This is illustrated in Figure \ref{failure2}.
-The left panel shows the histogram of a studentized estimator \(\hat{\theta}^{nosplit}_0\) with \(\hat{\theta}^{nosplit}_0\) being obtained from solving the orthogonal score of Equation (\ref{scorepartiallingout}) without sample splitting.
-All observations are used to learn functions \(g_0\) and \(m_0\) in the PLR model and to solve the score \(\frac{1}{N}\sum_i^{N} \psi(W_i; \hat\theta^{nosplit}_0, \hat{\eta}_0)\).
-Consequently, this overfitting bias leads to a clearly visible shift of the empirical distribution to the left.
+If the same samples would be used to estimate \(\eta_0\) and the causal parameter \(\theta_0\), we may end up with very large bias, which we refer to as an overfitting bias.
+While sample splitting is key for the DML approach, other approaches, like target maximum likelihood, allow for the use of arbitrary machine learning methods for the estimation of the nuisance parameters without sample splitting.
+The overfitting bias is illustrated in Figure~\ref{failure2}.
+The left panel shows the histogram of a studentized estimator \(\hat{\theta}^{\text{nosplit}}_0\) with \(\hat{\theta}^{\text{nosplit}}_0\) being obtained from solving the orthogonal score of Equation \ref{scorepartiallingout} without sample splitting.
+All observations are used to learn functions \(g_0\) and \(m_0\) in the PLR model and to solve the score \(\frac{1}{N}\sum_i^{N} \psi(W_i; \hat\theta^{\text{nosplit}}_0, \hat{\eta}_0)\).
+Consequently, this overfitting bias leads to a considerable shift of the empirical distribution to the left.
 The double machine learning estimator underlying the histogram in the right panel is obtained with cross-fitting according to Algorithm 2.
 The sample-splitting procedure makes it possible to completely eliminate the bias induced by overfitting.

-\section{The Double Machine Learning Inference Method}
+\section{The double machine learning inference method}

-\subsection{Double Machine Learning for Estimation of a Causal Parameter}
+\subsection{Double machine learning for estimation of a causal parameter}

 We assume that we have a sample \((W_i)^N_{i_1}\), modeled as i.i.d. copies of \(W=(Y,D,Z,X)\), whose law is determined by the probability measure \(P\).
 We assume that \(N\) is divisible by \(K\) in order to simplify the notation.
-Let \(\mathbb{E}_N\) denote the empirical expectation
+Let \(\E_N\) denote the empirical expectation